bbauska/JS-Tricks/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>12.
 Check if a number is even or odd</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<P>A simple JavaScript function named "isEven" determines if a number is even or odd.
+<p>A simple JavaScript function named "isEven" determines if a number is even or odd.
 It takes a
 "num" as input and returns true if even, false if odd.</p>

 ```